Ricks-Lab/ups-utils/README.md

 sudo chmod 660 ups-utils.ini ups-config.json
 ```

-If you installed from PyPI, you will be the owner of the file, so there is not need to change
+If you installed from PyPI, you will be the owner of the file, so there is no need to change
 group ownership, but the configuration files must be readable by only you:

 ```shell